frankiethekneeman/puppet-gitlab-ci-multi-runner/README.md

 #### nice

-control the niceness of the actual process running the CI Jobs.
+Control the niceness of the actual process running the CI Jobs.
 Valid values are from -20 to 19.
 Leading '+' is optional.

+#### version

+Set the version of the gitlab-ci-multi-runner package.
+This can be to a specfic version number, `present` (if you don't want Puppet to update it for you) or when undefined it defaults to `latest`.

+As mentioned above, the version of the package will always be set to `v0.4.2` for RHEL5 and RHEL 6 derivatives.

 ## Runner Options